Terradue/doc-developer-sandbox/source/developer/basic.rst

 Hands-On Exercise 1: a basic workflow
 #####################################

-In this Hands-On we will prepare a simple workflow and we will execute a first demo run, using the CIOP tools.
+In this exercise we will prepare a simple workflow and we will execute a first demo run, using the CIOP tools.

 Prepare the workflow
 ====================